wtscott31/RY-dFBA/README.md

 RY-dFBA (Robust Yeast dynamic Flux Balance Analysis) includes the MATLAB files used for simulations in the following publication:

-Benjamín J. Sánchez, José R. Pérez-Correa, Eduardo Agosin (2014).
+_Benjamín J. Sánchez, José R. Pérez-Correa, Eduardo Agosin (2014).
 Construction of robust dynamic genome-scale metabolic model structures of Saccharomyces cerevisiae through iterative re-parameterization.
-Metabolic Engineering 25:159–173. (doi:10.1016/j.ymben.2014.07.004)
+Metabolic Engineering 25:159–173._ (doi:10.1016/j.ymben.2014.07.004)

 RY-dFBA is intended for a better understanding of the mathematical procedure detailed in the publication, and for eventual replication of the results and/or modification for other dFBA problems.
 However, it is not intended as a general platform for dFBA modeling, and therefore the authors cannot guarantee that it will work for any given genome scale model and/or experimental conditions.
 Also, all scripts should be checked and appropiately changed if other conditions should be tested.

 RY-dFBA was programmed by Benjamín J. Sánchez (@BenjaSanchez), excluding the functions identifica, ksensibilidadBSB and intconfianzaBSB, that were programmed by Dr. Claudio Gelmi (www.systemsbiology.cl), Engineering School, Pontificia Universidad Católica de Chile.

-Last update: 2014-11-29
+Last update: 2014-12-01

 ========================